agrski/agrski.github.io/docs/_drafts/bashing-bash-into-shape.md

 ### Undo!
 Undo!

-There's a built-in undo buffer, available via __alt-x followed by alt-u__, i.e. while pressing alt press x then press u.
+There's a built-in undo buffer, applied via __alt-x followed by alt-u__, i.e. while pressing alt, press x then press u.
-I like to use the remember this as __eXecute Undo__.
+I like to remember this as __eXecute Undo__.
 This can be used multiple times to reverse multiple changes to the current command.
-Do not that undoing things is purely about editing the current line, not reversing the behaviour of anything that has already happened.
+Do note that undoing things is purely about editing the current line, not reversing the behaviour of anything that has already been executed.

 ### Escaping Emacs-mode

 For when navigating around word by word and making these small sorts of changes is just a bit too inconvenient, there's an escape hatch in the form of __alt-x followed by alt-e__.
 My mnemonic for this is __eXecute Edit__.
-It'll bring up your whatever variable you've set in your `$EDITOR` environment variable, probably defaulting to `vi` or `vim` as a fallback.
+It'll bring up your whatever variable you've set in your `EDITOR` environment variable, probably defaulting to `vi` or `vim` as a fallback.
-This is particularly useful when you can't remember the Emacs-mode bash command you need or if you're editing a larger block of text.
+This is particularly useful when you can't remember the Emacs-mode bash hotkey you need or if you're editing a larger block of text.

-### Making the same argument again
+### Making an argument

-Sometimes you just want to use an argument to a preceding command, quite probably even the last one.
+Sometimes you want to use an argument to a preceding command, quite probably even the last one.
 For example, perhaps you need to ensure a directory exists before running something else, as in:

 ```bash